RyanCaesarRamos/defogging-diffusion/README.md

 python scripts/defog_train.py --foggy_data_dir path/to/foggy/images --clear_data_dir path/to/clear/images $MODEL_FLAGS $DIFFUSION_FLAGS $TRAIN_FLAGS
 ```

 More details on training can be found at the [repository](https://github.com/openai/guided-diffusion) this codebase was forked from.
+For the specific hyperparameters the hosted checkpoint was trained with, please see [model-card.md](model-card.md).